jonnew/Oat/README.md

 	- _Point grey specific_
     - I want to enable the hardware-based onboard frame buffer
 	- I want to be able to re-transmit frames in the case that a corrupt frame is detected
+- [ ] EOF signal for processing pipeline
+    - shmem constructs need to include an EOF flag that can be initiated by a pure server (frameserve or positest) that will propogate through the processing pipeline shutting down processing components as it goes.
+This way, user interaction is not required to exit programs.
 #### Connecting to point-grey PGE camera in Linux
 - First you must assign your camera a static IP address.
     - The easiest way to do this is to use a Windows machine to run the the IP configurator program provided by Point Grey.